 What Are the Signs and Symptoms of Autism Spectrum Disorder?

 Because ASD refers to a constellation of disorders and behaviors, it is sometimes difficult to understand what constitutes ASD-type behavior.
 What is important to remember is those with ASD usually exhibit symptoms belonging to two major categories related to communication and repetitive behaviors.
-These are the two major symptoms as outlined in the Diagnostic and Statistical Manual of Mental Disorders-5 (APA, 2013).
+These are the two major symptoms as outlined in the Diagnostic and Statistical Manual of Mental Disorders 5, Text Revision (APA, 2022).

 Impaired social communication

-The DSM-5 requires a person with ASD to exhibit all three of the following behaviors (APA, 2013):
+The DSM-5-TR requires a person with ASD to exhibit all three of the following behaviors (APA, 2022):

 - Difficulty in social-emotional reciprocity: The person has difficulty reading and responding to the emotions of others.
 This may manifest as them having trouble maintaining a back-and-forth conversation with another person.

 - Difficulty in non-verbal communication: The person has difficulty in understanding or acting on non-verbal gestures.
 An example could include trouble maintaining eye contact.